 Lots of people are using geo arbitrage to turn their finances into gold mines.

-One quick example I could think of, is a friend of mine who is a Google coder.
+One quick example I could think of is a friend of mine who is a Google coder.
 Since he was working from home due to the pandemic, he asked his boss if he could work from Taiwan.
 His boss said “yes.”
-He will be paid a Google salary, which is up in the 6 figures range, while working from a LCOL place.
+He will be paid a Google salary, which is up in the 6 figures range while working from an LCOL place.

 Digital Nomads do this all the time.
 They work from their computers and travel the world.
 There is the opportunity to work from anywhere in the world.